 Traditional Wooden Summerhouse

-Traditional Wooden Summerhouses are made from materials like cedar, redwood, or treated lumber, with a pitched rooftop and large windows.
-Often adorned with decorative trim or accents.
+Traditional wooden summerhouses are made from materials like cedar, redwood, or treated lumber.
+They have a pitched rooftop and large windows and are often adorned with decorative trim or accents.

 Contemporary Glass Summerhouse